crafting-for-christ/Documentation/contributing.md

 # Contributing

-> You can submit Pull Requests to the zander project here: https://github.com/benrobson/zander/pulls
+> You can submit Pull Requests to Crafting For Christ projects here: https://github.com/crafting-for-christ

 We love teamwork and when people work together often other people learn new things.